 Co-Writing Business Realities

-It is always going to be wisest to determine the protocol for writer splits before you start writing.
+It is always wisest to determine the protocol for writer splits before you start writing.

-If you start a song from scratch together, agree to split the song evenly between the writers - irrespective of who contributes what.
+If you start a song from scratch together, agree to split the song evenly between the writers, regardless of who contributes what.
+This is the cleanest approach and usually the healthiest one.

-If one of the writers comes into the room with a developed melody and/or lyric, then tilt the splits in his or her favor.
-75/25 for melody and 75/25 for lyric.
-But do this upfront, before anyone plays a note of music.
-Otherwise, PLEASE stick to the Nashville protocol of equal splits and determine to communicate better upfront next time.
+If one of the writers comes into the room with a developed melody and/or lyric, then consider tilting the splits in that writer’s favor.
+For example, 75/25 for a substantially developed melody, or 75/25 for a substantially developed lyric.

 Look for ways to do good to contributors.
-For example, if one of your instrumentalists comes up with a riff that becomes inextricably integrated into the song, then leap at the opportunity to cut him or her into the writer splits.
+If an instrumentalist comes up with a riff that becomes inextricably integrated into the song, leap at the opportunity to cut that person into the writer splits.

-Discuss the idea of a lyric doctor upfront - see blog titled Lyrical Integrity - and predetermine the percentage that could be given up to a lyric doctor, and who this could be.
-If the song was inspired by a sermon, consider cutting the preached into the deal.
+If the song was inspired by a sermon, talk, teaching, poem, or other creative source, consider whether that person should be included in the writing arrangement.
 For example, The Kingdom Is Yours was inspired by a talk by Aaron Keyes.
-Dee Wilson, Brittney Spencer and Micah Massey welcomed Aaron into the arrangement as a 10% writer.
+Dee Wilson, Brittney Spencer, and Micah Massey welcomed Aaron into the arrangement as a 10% writer.

-After you have finished your first co-writing session, no-one should add in another writer before consulting the existing co-writers.
+After the first co-writing session is finished, no one should add another writer to the song without first consulting the existing co-writers.

 Malcolm du Plessis